ptarau/natlog/README.md

 #### NEW:
-at https://github.com/ptarau/natlog/tree/main/natlog/doc there are a few papers explaining Natlog and its applications (including Natlog chatting with GPT3)
+at https://github.com/ptarau/natlog/tree/main/docs there are a few papers explaining Natlog and its applications (including Natlog chatting with GPT4)

 #### DEMOS:

-- demo apps in folder ```apps/natgpt``` showing Natlog's chats with GPT3 and DALL.E
 - demo apps in folder ```apps/deepnat``` interfacing Natlog with JAX and TORCH based neural nets
 - a demo app in folder ```apps/nat3d``` combining Natlog and vpython to build (quite easily!)
 3D objects and animations